Ministry of Personnel, Public Grievances and Pensions: Department of Administrative Reforms and Public Grievances

 The department acts as a facilitator, in consultation with central ministries/departments, states/UT administrations, organisations and individuals, to improve government functioning through administrative reforms in the spheres of restructuring the government, process improvement, organisation and methods and grievance handling, and by promoting modernization, Citizen's Charters, award schemes, e-governance, and best practices.

-It provides online grievance redress services through Centralized Public Grievance Redress and Monitoring System.
+It provides online grievance redress services through Centralised Public Grievance Redress and Monitoring System (CPGRMS).

 Ministers

 The Minister of Personnel, Public Grievances and Pensions is the cabinet minister in charge of Ministry of Personnel, Public Grievances and Pensions.
 The position is generally held by the prime minister, but sometimes it has been held by other senior members of the cabinet, such as Minister of Home Affairs.
 The minister is generally assisted by a minister of state.
 The position is considered to be a powerful one as of Personnel, Public Grievances and Pensions is the cadre controlling authority of the Indian Administrative Service, Central Secretariat Service and is the administering agency of the Central Bureau of Investigation (CBI) and the Public Enterprises Selection Board (PESB).